-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 "The principal told me that they would assign a coach or trainer to be placed to oversee practices for Coach Ozell to ensure the safety of our kids," said Cheri Nickolay, whose 14-year-old daughter Anna was on the team.
 "That was never done.
 Never was there any oversight put in place."

-"They left him alone with out teenage daughters after seeing these videos," she added, "and that's what needs to be answered at this point."
+"They left him alone with our teenage daughters after seeing these videos," she added, "and that's what needs to be answered at this point."

-Anna Nickolay quit the team in mid June, unhappy with what her mother described as an abusive environment.
+Anna Nickolay quit the team in mid-June, unhappy with what her mother described as an abusive environment.

-Jenney Rockland's 14-year-old daughter, Shaylen Washut, has also left the team.
-"As soon as I saw the videos, I wouldn't let her go back to practice," Rockland said.
+Jenney Rockman's 14-year-old daughter, Shaylen Washut, has also left the team.
+"As soon as I saw the videos, I wouldn't let her go back to practice," Rockman said.

-"I love East High...but what happened this summer was an utter failure and it definitely highlighted a major problem in the athletic department," Rockland said.
+"I love East High...but what happened this summer was an utter failure and it definitely highlighted a major problem in the athletic department," Rockman said.

 Alex Renteria, media relations manager for Denver Public Schools, said she could not comment on the ongoing investigation into East High officials.
 She said she expected an update on the probe next week.

 In a statement, DPS Superintendent Tom Boasberg said they were cooperating with police and had spoken with the parents of every cheerleader.
-DPS also advised athletic directors across the district the use of forced splits was banned.
+DPS also advised athletic directors across the district that the use of forced splits was banned.

 "We have sent notification to our athletic directors emphasizing that DPS does not allow the use of 'forced splits' or any other activity that puts a student’s physical or mental health at risk, or in which a student is forced to perform an exercise beyond the point at which they express their desire to stop," Boasberg said.
 "I want to reiterate that this applies not just to athletics, but throughout our school communities."